US judge recommends overturning California terror conviction

 SACRAMENTO, Calif.
-(AP) — A federal magistrate has recommended overturning the controversial conviction of a California man accused of attending a terrorist training camp in Pakistan and plotting an attack in the United States.
+(AP) — A federal magistrate on Friday recommended overturning the controversial 2006 conviction of a California man accused of attending a terrorist training camp in Pakistan and plotting an attack in the United States.

-U.S. Magistrate Judge Deborah Barnes said Friday that Hamid Hayat, a young cherry picker from Lodi, likely never would have been convicted were it not for the inexperience of his defense attorney.
+Hamid Hayat, now 36, who was then a young cherry-picker from Lodi, has served about half his 24-year sentence.

-Her recommendation that the conviction be vacated now goes to the trial judge, U.S. District Judge Garland E. Burrell Jr.
+But U.S. Magistrate Judge Deborah Barnes said he likely never would have been convicted were it not for the inexperience of his defense attorney, who failed to call alibi witnesses.

-Hayat, who is now 36-years-old, was convicted in 2006 and has served about half his 24-year sentence.
+“A reasonably competent attorney would have done more to investigate Hayat’s alibi,” Barnes said in a 116-page opinion.

 Most Read Nation & World Stories